Home » Departments » Police » Police FAQ

 Yes, All dogs, cats, and ferrets require a rabies vaccine.

-The Animal Control Division is staffed with two ACO’s.
-Many times there is only one on duty to field calls and answer telephones.
+The Animal Control Division is staffed with two ACOs.
+However, many times, only one is on duty to field calls and answer telephones.
 Please leave a detailed message.
-The ACO on duty will check voice mails throughout the day and return calls on a priority basis.
+The ACO on duty will check voicemails throughout the day and return calls on a priority basis.
 Safety issues are the first priority.

 How much does it cost to license my dog?